Krishnakanth-09/Bus_prediction_Folder/README.md

-# Bus Prediction System 🚌

-## Project Overview
+Project Overview :

+This project focuses on building an end-to-end Machine Learning solution to automate bus assignment for colleges within a city using structured institutional data.
+The objective is to reduce manual effort in transport planning and improve operational efficiency by predicting the appropriate bus based on key features.

+Problem Statement :

+Manual allocation of buses for educational institutions can be:
+Time Consuming
+Error Prone
+Difficult to scale with increasing colleges
-This project builds a machine learning model to predict bus allocation for colleges based on historical transportation data.
+This project addresses the problem by using a classification-based ML approach to predict the assigned bus using historical data.

-## Problem Statement
-Manual bus assignment is time-consuming and error-prone.
-This system automates bus allocation using ML.

-## Tech Stack
-- Python
-- Pandas
-- NumPy
-- Scikit-learn
-- Jupyter Notebook

-## Workflow
-1. Data preprocessing
-2. Feature encoding
-3. Model training
-4. Prediction
+Dataset Description :

+The dataset consists of multiple colleges from the same city with the following attributes:

+Institution type
+College name
+Distance
+Bus route
+Shift (Morning / Evening)
+Bus capacity
+The target variable is Bus Name, which represents the assigned bus.

-## Sample Output
+Model Output :

-The model predicts the appropriate bus based on input features such as distance, shift, and capacity.
+The trained model predicts the bus assignment for a given college based on input features such as route, distance, shift, and capacity.